devsecopsgirl/internship-appsecco/docs/setting-up-pipeline.md

 In this A is Jenkins VM and B is production VM.
 To copy a file from B to A while logged into B:

-`scp /path/to/file username@a:/path/to/destination`
+`scp -r /path/to/file username@a:/path/to/destination`

 To copy a file from B to A while logged into A:

-`scp username@b:/path/to/file /path/to/destination`
+`scp -r username@b:/path/to/file /path/to/destination`

-## Setup SSH keys

-I referred to this [document](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) of digitalocean as the way it explained is simple to understand.

-I followed the first three steps because I have to only set up SSH Keys and did not follow the last step.